Over the last decade we have become increasingly alarmed at the amount of plastic in our oceans.

-Most of it is washed into the ocean by rivers.
-And 90% of it comes from just 10 of them, according to a study.
+Some of it is washed into the ocean by rivers.
+And 88-95% of all river-borne plastic comes from just 10 rivers, according to a study.

 Rivers of plastic

-By analyzing the waste found in the rivers and surrounding landscape, researchers were able to estimate that just 10 river systems carry 90% of the plastic that ends up in the ocean.
+By analyzing the waste found in the rivers and surrounding landscape, researchers were able to estimate that just 10 river systems carry between 88 and 99% of the plastic that ends up in the ocean from rivers.